MatthiasNickles/Satalyzer/README.md

 To write the collected events to the JSON file, use
 	`stats.writeToFile()`

-An existing solver for the Java VM which can generate Satalyzer logs is the Probabilistic Answer Set and SAT solver [delSAT](https://github.com/MatthiasNickles/delSAT).
+An existing solver for the Java VM which can generate Satalyzer logs is the Probabilistic Answer Set Programming and Probabilistic Satisfiability solver [diff-SAT](https://github.com/MatthiasNickles/diff-SAT).

 ##### Contact